IlyaSemenov/vue-valibot/README.md

-# vue-valibot-form
+# vue-valibot

-Minimalistic Vue3 composable for handling form submit, with optional validation using [valibot](https://valibot.dev/).
+A set of simple Vue3 composables for handling form submit, with optional [valibot](https://valibot.dev/) integration.

 Unlike FormKit, VeeValidate and others, keeps things simple and doesn't interfere with neither data storage nor the UI workflow.